-Job Description for Senior Research Associate
+The average salary for a Senior Research Associate is $76,708

 Senior research associates are often employed by medical research organizations, pharmaceutical companies, scientific laboratories, and major universities.
 As a senior research associate, an individual performs a number of duties to support various business and scientific objectives.
 Day-to-day responsibilities could include clinical research or testing while adhering to strict quality control standards, working closely with other scientists and researchers to develop new scientific methods and …Read more

 - Design quality assurance measures and report on any findings.